 "I want a Christmas present," he said, holding out his hand.
 "Five food tokens."

 "Your reward will be the glory of the games!" declared Kourete, which was not the answer Artorius wanted.
 "Make haste, my boy!
 Fetch your troublesome brother's sword!"

 "He's not my bro..." objected Artorius, but the fake Sir Hector and Kay had already walked on.
 With a sigh, he turned and started back towards town.

 * * *

-Vali sighed.
+Vali scowled.
 The problem of the sword in the anvil was proving tricky to resolve.
-He had half-hoped that one of the ex-sportsmen amongst the contestants might withdraw it purely through brute strength; if anyone managed that, he would not be one to argue against whatever claim to greatness they subsequently made.
-Unfortunately, the sword remained as fast as ever, puzzling those who believed Vali's performance was a genuine part of the Gods of Avalon storyline.
-His antics had been witnessed with great glee by the camera crew, who afterwards warned him that the broadcasting team on the orbiting Edward Everett Hale were keeping a close eye on proceedings.
+He had half-hoped that one of the ex-sportsmen amongst the contestants might withdraw it purely through brute strength; if anyone managed that, he would not argue with whatever claim to greatness they made.
+Unfortunately, the sword remained stuck fast, puzzling those who believed Vali's performance was a genuine part of Gods of Avalon.
+His antics had been witnessed with great glee by a camera crew, who afterwards warned that the broadcasting team on the orbiting Edward Everett Hale were keeping a close eye on proceedings.